reflex-dev/reflex-web/docs/hosting/compute.md

 (assuming a 30 day month)

 David would owe `$9.96` for this month.
-However since David is a pro user they recieve a `$10` credit, he will not be charged for compute for this month.
+However since David is a pro user they receive a `$10` credit, he will not be charged for compute for this month.

 **Charge for compute:**